PLIGHT OF NIGER DELTA COMMUNITIES: A CALL FOR JUSTICE FOR RUMUEKPE

 According to inhabitants of the area, the community has been unable to access good water for drinking and other domestic use.
 Mrs Paulina Eze, a member of the community lamented the frustration members of the community faced in accessing clean water.
 She told Alone’s team that the sorry state of Rumuekpe dated back to 2010, few years after the crisis which ravaged the land but till date the cause of the pollution in the community cannot be traced.

 The people of Rumuekpe community have consistently sought government’s intervention and support with no success.
 They claim that the government had sent two representatives to examine the depth of the oil pollution but has since done nothing about it.
 They therefore appeal to the government to live up to its responsibility and save the people of Rumuekpe from environmental destruction.

-Reacting to the situation, Social Action’s Senior Programme officer, Prince Edegbuo condemned the level of environmental pollution in the community.
+Reacting to the situation, Alone’s Senior Programme officer, Prince Edegbuo condemned the level of environmental pollution in the community.
 He noted that with the level of water pollution, survival for the people will be difficult.